QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/random/restricted_shells.md

 [![bash_restricted_shells](../../../../_badges/rootme/app_script/bash_restricted_shells.svg)](https://www.root-me.org/en/Challenges/App-Script/Bash-Restricted-shells)

-If we have access to a program that honor `LD_PRELOAD`, e.g. any command aside from the builtin functions, we may be able to pop a bash.
+If we have access to a program that depend on LIBC and `LD_PRELOAD`, e.g. any command aside from the builtin functions, we may be able to pop a bash.
 For that to be possible, we need a malicious `.so`.

 If `gcc` is available, we can easily compile one, while it's unlikely.